 The question then arises, if the diesel soot is primarily derived from engine oil, how does the oil end up in the exhaust?
 Your initial response may be the piston rings.
 While this is true, it is not the only source.

 The diesel engine works on a simple principle.
+Think of it as an air pump.

 Once the engine oil enters the combustion chamber the problems begin.
 Carbon-packing forms around the piston rings and the piston crown.
 Soot accumulation occurs in the engine, EGR system, and exhaust after-treatment devices.